Protect Your Data and Your Business with Cyber Insurance

 Consider the following examples before talking to your insurance provider:

-- If your accounts receivable information is stored on an external hard drive, that device should be insured for all its worth, and you should be protected against its potential loss via flood, fire, or physical theft with a standard business policy, as well as computer hacking or viruses with an additional cyber-specific policy.
+- If your accounts receivable information is stored on an external hard drive, that device should be insured for all its worth.
+You should also be protected against its potential loss via flood, fire, or physical theft with a standard business policy.
+Consider coverage for computer hacking or viruses with an additional cyber-specific policy.

 - If your customers’ credit card information is stolen, you could face quickly mounting fines and costs.
 In fact, recent studies from the Ponemon Institute have shown the cost of a data breach to be around $188 per record.
 That means, if every customer during one day’s lunch hour at a local restaurant had their credit card information compromised, that restaurant could immediately expect to pay (for 200 customers) almost $38,000.